Dima-Bulavenko/python-cheat-sheet/README.md

 * [Slack](https://www.icloud.com/notes) - An online messaging program designed for workplace collaboration.
 Used for advice and guidance from peers and tutors.
 * [Highlight code](https://highlightjs.org/) was used to highlight and style python code.
-* [ChatGPT](https://chat.openai.com/) was used to create readable and sensible text and to create similar pages using code structure template.
+* [ChatGPT](https://chat.openai.com/) was used to create more readable and sensible text.

 [Back to top](<#contents>)